Veteran and Military Students

 Register for classes.

-Military members (active and reservist) who plan to use tuition assistance (TA)
+Military members (active duty and reservists) who plan to use tuition assistance

 Students planning to use TA while attending Wor-Wic must submit the